futrime/lip/docs/en/tooth_json_file_reference.md

 ### Notes

 The tooth path must uniquely identify your tooth.
 For most teeth, the path is a URL where Lip can find the code.
 For teeth that won’t ever be downloaded directly, the tooth path can be just some name you control that will ensure uniqueness.

+Note that the tooth path should not include protocol prefix (e.g. "https://" or "git://").

 ## version